-Lately I have had a run on countertop orders.
-They have all been walnut (which is the hottest wood around right now), and all 1-1/2″ thick.
-These jobs could be as simple as gluing up boards 1-1/2″ thick and going home, but I don’t make anything simple.
+Lately, I have had a run on countertop orders.
+They have all been walnut (which is the hottest wood around right now), and all 1-1/2-inch thick.
+These jobs could be as simple as gluing up boards 1-1/2-inch thick and going home.
+But in a recent case it wasn't that simple.

-It all starts with picking out the lumber and laying out the boards to be about 1-1/2″ to 2″ wider than the finished piece on all four sides.
-For the countertop in the photos, the finished size was 42″ x 96″, so my final glue-up was about 46″ x 100″.
+It all starts with picking out the lumber and laying out the boards to be about 1-1/2 inch to 2 inch wider than the finished piece on all four sides.
+For the countertop, the finished size was 42 inch by 96 inch, so my final glue-up was about 46 inch by 100 inches.
 After the top is glued up and sanded, it is time to lay it out and trim it to the final size.
-(Slide 1)

 After the glue is dry on all of the edges, it is time for more sanding.
-I use a 6″ random orbit sander for this task.
+I use a 6-inch random orbit sander for this task.
 Spend enough time sanding to make sure all of the saw marks are gone on the edge.
 If you are doing a top with a square edge, it is time to do the final overall sanding and finishing.
-(Slide 5)

 The top I did got a profiled edge, which helped hide the glue lines even more.
 After profiling the edge, just a little more sanding finishes up the woodworking portion of this top.